 K. System Access

-Hiring regional HR liaisons, managers, supervisors, or their designees, are responsible for completing and submitting the Information Technology Access Service Request for ReHabWorks and VR Applications (IT1260) to RHW support to add, update, or remove access.
+Hiring HR liaisons, managers, supervisors, or their designees, are responsible for completing and submitting the Information Technology Access Service Request for ReHabWorks and VR Applications (IT1260) to RHW support to add, update, or remove access.
 The RHW support team in VR Program Operations department is responsible for reviewing submitted IT1260 forms and ensuring that submitted user role requests are accurate and appropriate.

 When corrections are needed, RHW support returns the IT1260 to the TWC-VR staff member who submitted the request, noting the necessary corrections.
 Once the corrected IT1260 is received, it is submitted to AIP.
 AIP notifies RHW support when the IT1260 has been processed, at which point RHW support verifies the completion of the update in RHW.